ssugar/OldBlog/PowerBICopilot/PowerBI Copilot on the Cheap.md

 1. In your Automation account, go to **Runbooks** and click **Create a runbook**.
 2. Give your Runbook a name, select **PowerShell** as the Runbook type, and click **Create**.

-Here, you'll input the PowerShell code that will start your Fabric F64 capacity.
-Leave the code block empty for now:
+Here, you'll input the PowerShell code that will start and stop your Fabric F64 capacity.
+Note the need to fill in the subscription, resourceGroup and capacity variables in the code below

 ```powershell
 Param